ApexRMS/popfinder/README.md

                           sample_data="tests/test_data/testNA.txt")
 ```

 Upon creating the `GeneticData` instance with the given data, the class will split the data into samples of known versus unknown origin, and of the samples of known origin, it will further split the data into a training and testing dataset.
+If there are no samples of unknown origin in the dataset, then the `data.unknowns` will return an empty dataframe.
 You can access these datasets using the following class attributes.

 ```
 # View all loaded data